 Many CallRail customers start using our call tracking software after already trying out Google’s phone call conversion tracking.
 They ask us how they can gain the additional insights that CallRail provides while still utilizing Google’s call tracking for either their website, call-only ads, or call extensions.

 Do I need to use both CallRail and Google Call Forwarding?

-This same data is still available within CallRail and Google AdWords, you’ll just need to look at both dashboards.
+This same data is still available within CallRail and Google Ads, you’ll just need to look at both dashboards.
 It’s not necessary to use both CallRail and Google Call Forwarding, and in fact, we recommend you don’t.
-Our recommendation to get the most call data is to use only CallRail tracking numbers on your website, call-only ads and PPC call extensions, but integrate with Google AdWords to track those calls as conversions.
+Our recommendation to get the most call data is to use only CallRail tracking numbers on your website, call-only ads and PPC call extensions, but integrate with Google Ads to track those calls as conversions.